 Why Live in Maple Run

-Maple Run, located in Austin, is characterized by its quiet residential streets shaded by tall live oaks.
-The neighborhood features homes built between the early '80s and mid-2000s, with styles ranging from single-story ranches to two-story Traditional-style homes.
-Known for being a more affordable part of Austin, single-family homes here typically range from $420,000 to $675,000, with renovated homes reaching up to $800,000.
+Tall live oaks shade quiet residential streets in Maple Run, an Austin neighborhood 11 miles from downtown.
+The neighborhood has homes built between the early '80s and mid-2000s, with styles ranging from single-story ranches to two-story Traditional-style homes.
+Known for being a relatively affordable part of Austin, single-family homes here typically range from $420,000 to $675,000, with renovated homes reaching up to $800,000.
 Maple Run is noted for its proximity to parks, including Dick Nichols District Park, which is about 2 miles away and offers an outdoor pool, sand volleyball and tennis courts, and practice ball fields.
-Closer to home, the Deer Park at Maple Run Preserve provides shady multi-use trails.
+Even closer to the neighborhood, the Deer Park at Maple Run Preserve provides shady multi-use trails.
 For shopping and dining, residents frequent the Shops at Arbor Trails, 2 miles up the MoPac Expressway, which includes Costco, Whole Foods, and various eateries and services.
 Additional options are available another mile up the expressway at the intersection with Highway 71.
 Local dining includes the Evangeline Café, known for its Cajun-style cuisine, and Backspin Texas Sports Bar & Grill.
-Commuting is primarily by car via the MoPac Expressway, with CapMetro bus stops conveniently located along Eskew Drive and Brodie Lane.
+Commuting is primarily by car via the MoPac Expressway, with CapMetro bus stops along Eskew Drive and Brodie Lane.
 Baylor Scott & White Medical Center is about 4 miles away.
-Students in Maple Run attend schools in the Austin Independent School District, with many attending Boone Elementary, Covington Middle School, and Crockett High School, all of which have high ratings.
+Students in Maple Run attend schools in the Austin Independent School District, with many attending Boone Elementary, Covington Middle School and Crockett High School, all of which have B ratings from Niche.

 Frequently Asked Questions